SamTomack/SamTomack/README.md

 Hi, my name is Samuel Tomack.
-I am a third-year undergraduate mathematics student at the University of Pittsburgh.

-I am particularly interested in number theory and graph theory, any code I upload here will probably be mathematical in nature.

-I hope you enjoy looking at some of my projects!
+I am a fourth-year student at the University of Pittsburgh studying math and computer science.
+I am particularly interested in number theory, combinatorics, and graph theory.
+I hope you find some of my projects interesting!